 Focus on getting the information entered correctly, but remember, you get more value from adding this data later so only complete required values.
 Once we get validated, we’ll come back and add the remaining content.
 As you build your Google Places Page, you should notice your listing on the right side which scrolls with you.

 The next section is service areas and location setup.

+If you have more than one service area or location, then please use this Google resource to help guide you in setting it up properly.
 Then hours of operation.
 Just follow your checklist and enter the data for your hours of operation.

 After hours of operation, just select all the payment options you support.